Table of Contents

 There is no “Add” button in a new interface, but don’t worry!
 It appears only after you add columns.
 All settings for individual elements are hidden until you need them.
-It will provide you with a great destruction-free editing.
+It will provide you with great destruction-free editing.

-It may not seem that intuitive instantly for the experienced MotoPress users, but I believe once you understand the new logic, you’ll love it.
+It may not seem that intuitive instantly for experienced MotoPress users, but I believe once you understand the new logic, you’ll love it.
 Such a new interface makes it possible to make the builder more lean and fast; it enables you to build more structured and professional layouts without extra drag-and-drop efforts.

-Basically, to add any content element to the page or post, start with “Add section” (for fresh content) or “Add template” (choose from the library of the earlier saved custom built templates).
+Basically, to add any content element to the page or post, start with “Add section” (for fresh content) or “Add template” (choose from the library of the earlier saved custom-built templates).

 To help you easier deal with columns, you’ll need to start with a layout selector – you can go and choose the layout you are going to work on.
-Don’t worry, you’ll be able to change a chosen shape of your layout later.
+Don’t worry, you’ll be able to change the chosen shape of your layout later.

 After that, you should simply click the “+” icon to see the list of available content elements.
 Pretty intuitive, isn’t it?